create3000/x_ite/docs/_posts/components/Rendering/IndexedTriangleFanSet.md

 IndexedTriangleFanSet is a geometry node that can contain a Color/ColorRGBA, Coordinate/CoordinateDouble, Normal and TextureCoordinate nodes.

-The IndexedTriangleFanSet node belongs to the **Rendering** component and its container field is *geometry.* It is available since X3D version 3.0 or later.
+The IndexedTriangleFanSet node belongs to the **Rendering** component and its default container field is *geometry.* It is available since X3D version 3.0 or later.

 ## Hierarchy